saintsal/saintsal.github.io/_posts/2013-05-133-bad-advice-halo-effect.md

 title:  "What do we do about bad startup advice?"
 date:   2013-05-13
 tags:   decisions mentoring
+featured: true
 ---

-I've been collecting techniques from Europe's best-respected startup mentors, and creating a package of best practices called <a href="http://mentorimpact.co">Mentor Impact</a>.
+I've been collecting techniques from Europe's best-respected startup mentors, and creating a package of best practices called <a href="http://mentorimpact.com">Mentor Impact</a>.
 One of the biggest problems raised so far is the Halo Effect.

 <h2>The Halo Effect</h2>
 <blockquote>The halo effect is where one's judgments of a person’s character [or advice] can be influenced by one's overall impression of him or her.
 It can be found in a range of situations from the courtroom to the classroom. - <a href="http://en.wikipedia.org/wiki/Halo_effect">Wikipedia</a></blockquote>